chenkennt/openpublish/open_publish_design.md

 After a GIT repository is created, user must manually configure it to be monitored by open publishing.
 This can be done through open publishing management portal or API.

-Center must be added to the monitor list manually, open publishing won't monitor center creation/deletion and automatically provision them.
-Center creation is supposed to be a "heavy" operation so it need to be configured manually.
+Docset must be added to the monitor list manually, open publishing won't monitor docset creation/deletion and automatically provision them.
+Docset creation is supposed to be a "heavy" operation so it need to be configured manually.

-After this step, for all changes in a monitored center, open publishing will automatically build it and publish the content to MSDN web site.
+After this step, for all changes in a monitored docset, open publishing will automatically build it and publish the content to MSDN web site.

 3. Build
 --------

-### 3.1 Center Schema and File Format
+### 3.1 Docset Schema and File Format

-A center contains the following files:
+A docset contains the following files:

-1. `center.json`, which defines the basic properties of a center
+1. `docset.json`, which defines the basic properties of a docset.
-2. Document source files, currently we only support markdown file, but we're open to support more formats (e.g., HTML, ReST) in future
+2. Document source files, currently we only support markdown file, but we're open to support more formats (e.g., HTML, ReST) in future.
-3. `toc.md` that describes the TOC of the center.
+3. `toc.md` that describes the TOC of the docset.
 4. Support files, which are used by document source files, e.g., image, video, etc.

-Here is a diagram that illustrates the structure of a center:
+Here is a diagram that illustrates the structure of a docset:

 ```
-/center
+/docset
-|- center.json
+|- docset.json
 |- toc.md
 |- docs/
 |  |- get-started.md